IngenuityEngine/cOS/README.md

 ### Modified
 - normalizeDir - no longer removes starting slash
 - getFileInfo - relative dir now prefixed w/ ./
+- runCommand (python) - now just runs the command w/ os.system, used to be a duplicate of startSubprocess

+### Renamed
+- stripExtension > removeExtension
+- getFileInfo > getPathInfo
+- dirname > getDirName
+- collectFilenamesSync > collectFilesSync

 ### Removed
-- fileExtension (use getExtension instead)
+- fileExtension (use getExtension)
-- filePrep (use unixPath instead)
+- filePrep (use unixPath)
-- pathInfo (use getPathInfo instead)
+- pathInfo (use getPathInfo)
 - isDirSync (antipattern, don't use)
+- isDir (antipattern, don't use)
 - isFileSync (antipattern, don't use)
+- absolutePath (unused)
+- remove (use removeFile or removeDir)
+- removeSync (use removeFileSync or removeDirSync)
+- collectFilesSync (unused)
+- getDir (use getDirName)
+- unlinkSync (use removeFileSync)
+- createFolder (use makeDir)
+- createFolderSync (use makeDir)
+- osPath (use pathman)
+- universalPath (use pathman)
+- getConvertFile (unused)
+- checkTempDir (doesn't belong here)

 ### Moved
 - find a home for: